aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/export-psd-layers-raster-images/_index.md

 pngOptions.setColorType(PngColorType.TruecolorWithAlpha);
 ```

-## Step 4: Loop Through Layers and Export Each One
+## Step 4: loop through layers and export each one

 Iterate over every layer and save it as an individual PNG file.
 This loop enables **batch export psd layers** automatically: